-Here is an investing 101 post based on some of my own experiences and learning’s from being an active stock investor.
-With the market starting to stabilize it could be a good time to get back into stocks.
+Here is an investing 101 post based on some of my own experiences and lessons learned from being an active stock investor.
+With the market volatility to continue its even more important now to be careful with which stocks you pick for your portfolio.
 Here are the 5 key things you should look at to determine whether a stock is worth buying.

-1. Quality of earnings and cash flows.
-This is the “Fundamental analysis”.
-Look at the historical performance and future forecasts.
+1. Quality of earnings and cash flows – This is the “Fundamental analysis” or the hard data/ratios that can be derived from the company financials.
+Look at the historical performance (annual reports) and future forecasts (analysts).
 Based on the business conditions and market factors is this realistic?
 Also, a good track record normally indicates good future performance – all other factors being equal.
 This may go against conventional theory, but I have seen it too often too ignore.

-2. Growth potential : First you need to understand where the company makes its money (revenue) – is it going to grow the revenue streams?
+2. Growth potential – First you need to understand how the company makes its money (revenue) – is it going to grow the revenue streams and how?
 Also, look at the costs – are these growing less than revenue.
 Operating margin is a good figure for this.
 Also, is it an industry where it can acquire other companies or be a target?
 Look at growth from both an international and domestic perspective.
 International growth is especially important with the weakening US economy and dollar.

 3. Competitor Analysis – Look at the performance of the company’s competitors?
 You shouldn’t buy if the company is not in the top 2-3 of its industry.
 Also if the company is dominated by one much larger rival, then this is not a good sign.